Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 #### 1. Recruitment

-Search for and employ the most capable individuals available according to the demands of WG Leads or Council.
+Work hand-in-hand with Council and WG Leads on recruiting the most capable individuals according to the demands of the DAO.

 #### 2. HR market data